Bartmr/estirador/README.md

 You can also use `force-update-project-boilerplate.sh` if you want previously rejected updates to appear again: this script will merge all the content from the boilerplate into the project without considering the _git_ commit history.

-### What if the project is not in the repository's root directory

-If your project is not on the repository's root directory, you can always run the `force-update-nested-project-boilerplate.sh`.
-This command does not take into account the _git_ commit history, and will merge all the content from the boilerplate into the project, so any previously rejected updates will be inserted again into this project.
-It's up to you to reject them again based on the _git_ diff.

 ## Development

 ### Start development environment